Early stopping and polynomial smoothing in regression with reproducing kernels

-Following the above heuristic argument, let us emphasize that $\widehat{\sigma}^2 $ is likely to be an upper bound on the true variance $\sigma^2$ since the (non-negative) bias is lower bounded by 0.
-Nevertheless, the next result justifies this choice. \begin{lemma} Under the polynomial eigenvalue decay assumption \eqref{beta-polynomial}, any value of $t$ satisfying $ t \cdot \eta \widehat{\epsilon}_n^2 \to +\infty$ as $n\to +\infty$ yields that $\widehat{\sigma}^2 = \frac{R_{1, t}}{\frac{1}{n}\sum_{i=1}^r \widehat{\mu}_i (1 - \gamma_i^{(t)})^2}$ is an asymptotically unbiased estimator of $\sigma^2$. \end{lemma} A sketch of the proof of Lemma~\ref{var_est} is given in Appendix~\ref{lemma_var_est}.
+\paragraph{Infinite-rank kernel.} If $rk(T_{\mathbb{K}}) = \infty$, we suggest using the following result. \begin{lemma} For any regular kernel (see Theorem \ref{theorem_yang}), any value of $t$ satisfying $ \eta t \cdot \widehat{\epsilon}_n^2 \to +\infty$ as $n\to +\infty$ yields that $\widehat{\sigma}^2 = \frac{R_{t}}{\frac{1}{n}\sum_{i=1}^n (1 - \gamma_i^{(t)})^2}$ is an asymptotically unbiased estimator of $\sigma^2$. \end{lemma} A sketch of the proof of Lemma~\ref{var_est} is given in Appendix~\ref{lemma_var_est}.
 Based on this lemma, we suggest taking $t = T$, where $T$ is the maximum number of iterations allowed to execute due to computational constraints.
 Notice that as long as we access closed-form expressions of the estimator, there is no need to compute all estimators for $t$ between $1\leq t\leq T$.
 The final estimator of $\sigma^2$ used in the experiments of Section~\ref{sec.simul.experiments.results} is given by